Early Orthodontic Treatment for Children

 Orthodontic problems such as crowding of the teeth, too much space between the teeth, jaw growth problems, protruding teeth, and bad bites can be inherited or caused by injury to the mouth, early or late loss of baby teeth, or thumb-sucking habits.

 Most children lose all of their baby teeth by age 13, and by the end of their teen years, the jaw bones will harden and stop growing.
-Receiving early orthodontic treatment as a child can help prevent complications during Phase II orthodontics, decreasing the chance of extractions or surgery in the future.
+Seeing an orthodontist early and receiving early orthodontic treatment as a child can help prevent complications during Phase II orthodontics, decreasing the chance of extractions or surgery in the future.

-If your child is between the ages of seven and nine and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, feel free to reach out to our office and schedule a complimentary consultation.
-When you come in for your consultation visit we will take a set of photos and diagnostic x-rays.
-Then Dr. Mack or Dr. Hansen will perform an oral exam and discuss with you their findings and if any treatment is indicated.
-If no treatment is needed, we simply see your child back every 6 months to monitor their progress until they have all of their adult teeth, all at no charge to you.
+If your child is between the ages of seven and nine and shows signs of needing orthodontic care, or if you have been directed by your dentist to visit the orthodontist, feel free to reach out to our orthodontic office in Longview (a short drive from Marshall, Kilgore, and Gilmer TX and schedule a complimentary consultation.
+When you come in for your orthodontic consultation visit we will take a set of photos and diagnostic x-rays.
+Then Dr. Mack or Dr. Hansen (our orthodontists) will perform an oral exam and discuss with you their findings and if any treatment is indicated.
+If no treatment is needed, we simply see your child back every 6 months to monitor their progress until they have all of their adult teeth, all at no charge to you!!

-If you have any further questions or would like to set up a complimentary consult for you or your child, please give our office a call at 903-212-7737, or you can request your consultation directly online by clicking HERE.
+If you have any further questions about braces, invisalign, early orthodontic treatment or would like to set up a complimentary orthodontic consult for you or your child, please give our Longview Orthodontist office a call at 903-212-7737.
+You can also request your consultation directly online by clicking HERE.